-BALTIMORE — Looking out her kitchen window, Deborah Reilly, can see her daughter's home.
+BALTIMORE — Looking out her kitchen window, Deborah Reilly can see her daughter's home.

 Korey Homes, a custom home builder in Harford County, built the home a few years ago.
-Reilly said they did an excellent job, and decided to also hire Korey Smith, the business owner, to build her and her husband the retirement home they'd always dreamed of and worked hard to achieve.
+Reilly said they did an excellent job, and her family decided to also hire Korey Smith, the business owner, to build her and her husband the retirement home they'd always dreamed of and worked hard to achieve.

 Right before the job was complete, Smith went out of business.

 "He didn't give anyone notice, he just shut the doors," Reilly said.

 The Reilly's have a lengthy work list that includes missing shutters, uneven tiles, scratches, marks, and an unfinished driveway.
 They repeatedly contacted Smith about the incomplete work but never heard back.
 Then they started receiving liens in the mail from unpaid subcontractors.

 "Actually we have a case against us by Bel Air Carpet for $41,000," Reilly said.